 Found in Fill Patterns (Drafting/Model), Filters (Rule/Selection) and View Templates (.
 Focus on a subset of types that are are your priority right now.

-Pertains to Fonts.
+Pertains to Fonts, Line Styles, and Parameters.
 Analyzing certain content types can be performance heavy so these options were added to allow faster results.
 See this article for a detailed explanation for each of these options.

 These filters only apply to Object Styles.
 Quickly isolate 'native' Object Styles, including ones in families, from Object Styles resulting from DWG or other imports.